jclin22009/send-texts-for-me/README.md

 - [x] make terminal output pretty

-- [ ] Add a way to send messages to groups.
+- [x] Add a way to send messages to groups.
 NOTE: either need to use webhook or add participants to REST API call. <https://github.com/ZekeSnider/Jared/issues/58>

+### abandoned

+- [ ] Add name awareness (running into bug where `name:` is printed at end of message)

 ## Quickstart